nshelton/csma_302_1/README.md

 Pixelize

 More inspiration here :

 https://github.com/vanruesc/postprocessing
 https://docs.unity3d.com/Manual/PostProcessingOverview.html

-let me know if you have any questions, many of these effects are for 3D renders and not really suitable for a webcam Image (for example, fog, SSAO, reflections) or are too copmlicated for the first assignment., but I'd be happy to explain any of them.
+let me know if you have any questions, as many of these effects are for 3D renders and not really suitable for a webcam Image (for example, fog, SSAO, reflections).
+And many are too complicated for the first assignment, but I'd be happy to explain any of them.

 ## Submitting